civicrm/civicrm-dev-docs/docs/framework/ui.md

 ### Unobtrusive Notifications

-Added in CIviCRM 4.5, these small messages tell the user the status of an api call, form submission, or other asynchronous operation without getting in the way.
+These small messages tell the user the status of an api call, form submission, or other asynchronous operation without getting in the way.

 **Basic Async Usage**